Leftium/pug-adder/README.md

-<h1 align="center">☕ Add CoffeeScript to Svelte</h1>
+<h1 align="center">🐶 Add Pug to Svelte</h1>

 ## ❓ What is this?
-This is an **experimental** command to run to add CoffeeScript to your SvelteKit project or Vite-powered Svelte app.
+This is an **experimental** command to run to add Pug to your SvelteKit project or Vite-powered Svelte app.

 ## 🧰 Adding to SvelteKit
 You must start with a fresh copy of the official SvelteKit template, which is currently created by running this command: